 New HVAC Condensers Compressor Technology

 For years compressors inside the condensing unit were sized to meet the highest load demand for whatever application they were serving.
-Even today, many compressors, located inside the condensing unit are sized in accordance with there highest load demand even though it is unlikely they will only be needed to run for full load conditions approximately 30-35% of the time.
+Even today, many compressors, located inside the condensing unit are sized in accordance with their highest load demand even though it is unlikely they will only be needed to run for full load conditions approximately 30-35% of the time.
 While many systems have worked just fine this way for many years they have not been very energy efficient.
-So even on a mild day these compressors run full blast even though the system may only require the compressor to run at 50% capacity to satisfy the demand.
-That creates problems with short cycling which causes premature wear, higher maintenance costs, and reduces total compressor life span. (more…)
+So even on a mild day, these compressors run full blast even though the system may only require the compressor to run at 50% capacity to satisfy the demand.
+That creates problems with short cycling which causes premature wear, higher maintenance costs, and reduces total compressor lifespan. (more…)